You don’t need to have a lot of land for solar energy to power your home

 There are at least 3 ways to turn your solar system off and on.

-- The AC disconnect is typically located outside by your utility meter.
-This is a levered box that disconnects the solar system from the house/grid electricity.
-Without battery backup, disconnecting from the grid means the solar system will shut down.
+The AC disconnect is typically located outside by your utility meter and will be labeled “Photovoltaic System AC Disconnect”.
+This is a levered box that disconnects the solar system from the grid point of connection.
 When the lever is in an upright position, the system is on; when it’s in a downward position, the system is off.
-Some systems may also have a breaker in the electric panel.

 All 3 of these must be in the on position for the system to produce.